DSpace/RestContract/README.md

 ## Pagination
 Each endpoints that expose a collection of resources, including sub-paths for embedded or linked collections (aka list of items of a collection, etc.), MUST implement the pagination with the following common behavior

-### Request parameter
+### Request parameters
-- **page**: 0 based integer value that specify the requested page in the result set [default 0]
+- **page**: 0 based integer value that specify the requested page in the result set [default 0].
+Negative values must be rejected with a 400 Error code.
 - **size**: the dimension of the result set window to show.
 It must be a positive value.
-Negative or zero value must be rejected with a 400 Error code.
+Negative or zero values must be rejected with a 400 Error code.
 The default value as well as maximum values are configurable by the system administrator.
 Different Maximum values apply for anonymous users, logged-in users and administrators.
 Size over the maximum value are automatically reset to the maximum allowed value, no error is thrown.
 - **sort**: the criteria to use.
 Ordering is specified appending a comma and the keyword asc or desc to the criteria name (i.e. title,asc).
 Unknown sort criteria and/or ordering keyword produce an error response with Http Code 400

 ### Response
-The HAL document always includes the following attributes
+The HAL document always includes a page object with the following attributes
+- **size**: the dimension of the result set window returned (can be different than the requested value due to imposed limit, see the request parameters section)
+- **totalElements**: the total size of the result set
+- **totalPages**: the number of available page of result using the current window size
+- **number**: the index (0-based) of the returned page An example

+	"page": {
+    	"size": 5,
+    	"totalElements": 14,
+    	"totalPages": 3,
+    	"number": 0
+  	}

 and, when applicable, the following links
 - **self**: a parameterized link to the requested collection page